harelaf/Nurse-Scheduling-Problem/README.md

 1. Each nurse should have at least 1 day off per week.
 2. Each nurse should work at most 3 night shifts per week.
 3. Each nurse should'nt work 3 consecutive shifts.

+## Our Solution
+Using the tools provided by EC-KitY we solved 'Nurse Scheduling Problem'.

+After reading the list of nurses from a txt file, we created a SimpleEvolution EC-KitY object using our custom evaluation method, and ran it.

+After the successful execution the results are printed to the screen and to a txt file.

+Our problem is a minimization problem, we would like to minimize the total amount of constraints not held by the current schedule.
+Because of that, our target fitness value is 0, the higher the fitness, the worse the schedule is.

+Our population contains 500 individuals, each individual is a bit vector of length (total nurse amount) * (total shifts per week).
+The custom evaluation method we wrote evaluated an individual based on the above written constraints.
+As stated before, hard constraints are more important than soft constraints, which is why the evaluation method adds a heavier weight to the fitness score when one is broken.

+## Statistics And Results
+WORK IN PROGRESS

 ## Citation